dsab123/website-frontend/README.md

 - fixed weird sliding behavior wrt related posts functionality
 - added cool dimming effect when bringing up new post
 - estimated that %70 of front end is complete at this point

+7/14/2018:
+- began working on backend, which'll live on AWS API Gateway